Comprehensive Firearms and Ammunition Regulation Act: History

 The basis of Republic Act No. 10591 was to efficiently improve and provide stiffer penalties on illegal firearm acquisition and possession.
 Presidential Decree No. 1866, series of 1983, provided the Philippines its first ever firearms and explosives law though not all criminal activities where covered by the law.
 While laws such as P.D.
 No. 1866 regulated certain issues on the possession of firearms, it never addressed the issue of the registration, acquisition, manufacture, sale, distribution, and importation of firearms and ammunition.

 The current Act is a culmination of House Bill No. 5484, introduced to the House of Representatives of the Philippines by its author Muntinlupa Representative Rodolfo Biazon and 10 other co-authors, and Senate Bill No. 3397, received and introduced to the Senate of the Philippines by its author Senator Gregorio Honasan and 6 other co-authors.
 Both bills passed the Senate and the House of Representatives on February 4, 2013, and February 5, 2013, respectively.
 The final version was received by President Benigno Aquino III on April 30, 2013 and signed into law on May 29, 2013.

+On March 4, 2024, the Philippine National Police amended the Implementing Rules and Regulations of R.A.
+10591, allowing civilians to own a semi-automatic rifle not more than 7.62 mm caliber.
+Oscar Jaime Florencio, however strongly objected: “Personally, I would not want to have our civilians be allowed to possess semi-automatic rifles or any rifles for that matter.”